codezenn/echo-iris/CONTRIBUTING.md

 Open issues for bugs, documentation errors, or unclear setup steps.
-Be specific about your hardware (Pi model and RAM, camera, audio devices, power supply) since many problems are platform-dependent.
+Be specific about your hardware (Pi model and RAM, camera, audio devices, power supply) since many problems are platform dependent.

-For demo-day-related questions, the demo day script in `docs/demo_day_script.md` captures what actually happened including the failures.
+For demo day related questions, the demo day script in `docs/demo_day_script.md` captures what actually happened including the failures.
 That document may already answer your question.

 ## Maintainers

-Marc Sibaja, Giovanni Guerra, Obaid Almutairi.
+Marc S., Giovanni G., Obaid A.

 ECE 202 | Colorado State University | Spring 2026